SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 Benchmark

-Best-in-class B2B SaaS gross margins sit between 75% and 85%.
-Good is 70-75%.
-Below 70% suggests either high infrastructure costs, expensive third-party dependencies, or a heavy professional services component mixed into your SaaS revenue.
-The median gross margin for publicly listed SaaS companies is approximately 73%.
+Top-tier B2B SaaS gross margins sit between 75% and 85%; good is 70-75%; below 70% suggests high infrastructure costs, expensive third-party dependencies, or services mixed into SaaS revenue.
+Median for publicly listed SaaS is approximately 73%.
+AI/ML-heavy companies may run 60-70% due to compute costs — increasingly common in 2026 — and investors will evaluate the trajectory, whether margin is improving as you optimise inference costs and gain scale.

 Why it matters

 Gross margin determines how much of each revenue pound is available to fund growth, R&D, and profit.
-A company with 80% gross margin retains 80p of every pound to invest in sales, marketing, product development, and general administration.
-A company with 60% gross margin retains only 60p.
+A company with 80% gross margin retains 80p of every pound; a company with 60% retains only 60p.
 This 20 percentage point difference compounds dramatically at scale.
+Gross margin also affects every unit economics metric — LTV is calculated using gross margin, so a lower margin directly reduces LTV, extends CAC payback, and weakens LTV:CAC.

 How to improve it